NZMSA/2018-Phase-1/2. Docker + Azure CLI set up/Azure Web App For Containers/Readme.md

 4. Select the tag.

+>- We do not need to specify a startup file, as this will be discovered automatically.

 5. Click OK to save your container configuration.

-We do not need to specify a startup file, as this will be discovered automatically.

 Once this is all done, your window should look something like:

 ![Web app for Containers](images/webappForContainers5.png)

 Before you go ahead and click "Create", it's best to select the "Pin to dashboard" checkbox.
-This will create a short cut to your web app on your Azure dashboard for easy access.
+This will create a shortcut to your web app on your Azure dashboard for easy access.

 Azure will take a few moments to create your web app.
 Once successful click on your web app, as we need to configure some settings on it.
 (In some cases your web app will open automatically once successfully create.)